 High-Capacity Satellite System

-In 2012, we launched the high-capacity era in satellite broadband with ViaSat-1, the record-holder for highest capacity satellite in the world when it launched.
-ViaSat-1 was our first step for a new high-capacity Ka-band system architecture and it brought:
+On October 19, 2011, Viasat launched the high-capacity era in satellite broadband with ViaSat-1, the record-holder for highest capacity satellite in the world when it launched.
+ViaSat-1, a geostationary satellite was Viasat’s first step in introducing a new class of high-capacity Ka-band satellite systems.
+It brought:

 - Ten times more capacity than any previous Ka-band satellite;